linesky/Linux.soft.list/README.md

-# color.game
+# initrd.cpio

-this is a game to learn color names words
+initrd new cpio
+create a image cpio